hyosung11/Launch-School/Courses/journal.md

 ## 20220104 화요일

 09:00 I learned another way to do the `alphabetScore` problem with Alex this morning.
 Now certify or UI benefits and then do a study session with Laurent.

+12:31 Another PEDAC study session with an easy problem that I got confused about how to code initially.
+I have an interview with EarthCam at 13:00 today and then more studying of medium problems.